luketurner/tag-utility/README.md

 > **WARNING:** `tag` is a work in progress!
 Use at your own risk!

-`tag` is a CLI utility for organizing files in a non-hierarchical way using... *tags*.
+`tag` is a CLI utility (and Python library) for organizing files in a non-hierarchical way using... *tags*.
 (Surprise!)
 A simple example:

 ``` bash
 # adds the tag "foo" with value "bar" to myphoto.jpg